SUSE/machinery/docs/Filtering-Design.md

 the path to the element, which is used to check the matching condition, and `=` and `condition` are the operator and value used to match.

-When applied on a scope this filter results in a list of all elements but the ones matching the filter.
+When applied on a scope this filter results in a list of all elements excluding the ones matching the filter.

 When the matched element is a string it is used literally without the quotes to match against the condiditon, e.g. a JSON such as `"name": "apache"` matches